NeuroNetMem/PythonPlugin/README.md

 ####MacOSX
 - With Anaconda: a detection script runs at compilation.
 Because the compilation environment gets evaluated by XCode before any of the build phases are run, you may need to build the project *twice*, the second time should succeed.
 If any XCode guru has a solution for that, that would be welcome.

+##Usage

+###Create New Module Dirctory and Framework Code
+-Navigate to python_modules directy from the command line.
+`cd PythonPlugin/python_modules`
+-Run module creation code, where "YourPluginName" is the name you choose for the plugin.
+`python generatePlugin.py YourPluginName`
+###Modifying Framework Code
+###Compilation
+-In the module's directory (i.e. "YourPluginName/"), run setup.py.
+`python setup.py build_ext --inplace`
+###Load Python Module in Open Ephys
+-Drag PythonFilter into signal chain
+-Click on the select file button
+-Navigate to the module's directory in the file selector -Double click on the .so file